There was an error with your log in

 • Overnight permits for Paria Canyon backpacking adventures become available three months prior to departure and are competitive in nature.
 Your guides take care of all permitting requirements on your behalf and will reconfirm the details of your departure as soon as they have permits in hand.
 In the even that they are unsuccessful in obtaining permits for your scheduled dates and itinerary, they will work with you to establish an alternative and/or provide a refund for any fees already paid.

-• An experienced, local rock-climbing guide with extensive knowledge of the area
+• An experienced, professional guide with extensive knowledge of the area

 • 5 days of hiking

-• 2 nights of hotel accommodation pre- and post-hike in Kanab
+• Accommodation (2 nights of hotel accommodation pre- and post-hike in Kanab, one-person tents while on trail)

-• Meals in town and on the trail
+• Meals in town and on the trail, as in the itinerary

 • Paria Canyon permits

-• All group backpacking gear (cooking, water filtration & emergency communications)
+• All group backpacking gear (tents, ropes, cooking, water filtration & emergency communications)

 • Your own transport to/from Kanab

-• Personal backpacking gear — can be rented by the guide
+• Personal clothing and backpacking gear — can be rented by the guide

 • Alcoholic beverages